hoeso/hfs/INSTALL.md

 # Installation

 ## Requirements
-- Apache (Other webservers have not been tested yet)
+- Apache2 (Other webservers have not been tested yet)
 - MariaDB or MySQL
 - PHP7.x